gilnam74/vex-sneppet/VEX-Quick-start.md

 To finalize line creation we need to connect our points with polygons to build an actual line.

-In Houdini to create a polygon (primitive), you need to define a primitive with vertexes.
+In Houdini, to create a polygon (primitive) you need to build a primitive and add vertexes to it.
+To build a primitive in VEX use `addprim()` command, to add a vertex to a primitive use `addvertex()` command.
+We need to create one primitive and add all our points to it.

 Create another Wrangle (Run Over Points) and connect points creation wrangle as a first input.
 Enter the code:

 ```C
 // Create LINE primitive